raghav007bisht/bird-flying-game/README.md

 To Run :
 1. Install python3 or Higher.
-2. Extract the "Port Scanner.rar"
-3. Run : Python PortScanner.py
+2. Run : Python FlyingGame.py